WeigeHuangEcon/myweb/content/home/about.md

 # Biography

-I am a Ph.D.
-Candidate in Economics at Temple University.
-I will be joining Wenlan School of Business, Zhongnan University of Economics and Law as Assistant Professor in Fall 2019.\\
+I complete my Ph.D. in Economics at the Temple University.
+I will be joining the Wenlan School of Business, Zhongnan University of Economics and Law as Assistant Professor in Fall 2019.\\
 My research interests include Microeconometrics, Finance and Machine Learning.